mkavi579/mkavi579/README.md

 ## About

-- Completing my National Diploma in ICT (NVQ Level 5)
+- Completing my degree in Software Technology
 - Skilled in HTML, CSS, JavaScript, Java, and React Native
 - Open to software internships and junior roles, remote or onsite